 How can you reach this huge number of people that struggle with or don’t understand English?

-By using live event closed captions, of course!
+By using live event captioning, of course!

 Again, it’s all about putting yourself in your audience’s shoes.
 Would you feel comfortable attending an event in German if you had a low proficiency?
 And what if you had a pretty good level but the speaker had a strong accent?